RRHS-Coding-Club/2023-Calculator-Challenge/README.md

 It does not have strong error handling, and broken input might result in a crash or the line being made of '?'.
 There are three characters used to graph the line:

-'?' indicates that there was an error, likely division by 0, it mainly represents asymptotes and holes 'X' indicates the y value of the exact (integer) x value 'x' is used to draw steep lines, it represents the value of a decimal (float) x value
+'?' indicates that there was an error, likely division by 0, it mainly represents asymptotes and holes.

+'X' indicates the y value of the exact (integer) x value.

+'x' is used to draw steep lines, it represents the value of a decimal (float) x value.